Find out about the different types of foster care in North Yorkshire.

 Sometimes children will need somewhere to stay at very short notice and for often just a few days.
 This could start at the weekend or in the middle of the night, so carers offering emergency placements need to be flexible and prepared to open their home with little notice.

 Carers and parents sometimes need breaks too.
-Respite fostering gives those looking after children the chance to spend time focusing on their own lives and the opportunity relax and recharge for a weekend or a few days.
+Short breaks fostering gives those looking after children the chance to spend time focusing on their own lives and the opportunity relax and recharge for a weekend or a few days.

 If you're looking after the child of a relative or friend on a full-time basis, either temporarily or permanently, then this is called family and friends foster care.